MARINE CORPS RESERVE ASSOCIATION EDUCATION TRUST

 Thomas M. Howlett, LtCol USMCR (Retired)

 He joined the Marine Wing Facilities Squadron 4, Marine Headquarters Group, 4th Marine Aircraft Wing, in Green Bay and served in several billets starting with Admin Officer.
 In August of 1971 he was assigned to the Reserve Amphibious course Phase I at Quantico, Virginia.
 The following summer he was assigned to Phase II.
 On 3 May 1973 he was promoted to Major and moved to the billet of Operations Officer.
 While in the squadron, he received requests to participate in additional Active Duty assignments.
 Because of his expertise in the computer world, he was assigned to Active Duty to assist with a recently acquired DEC computer at the Landing Force Training Command, Atlantic, for the summers of 1973 and 1974.
 In September 1972 he assumed the Executive officer billet.
 Two years later he served as Acting Commanding Officer of the squadron.
-Starting in 1977 he served in an associate billet as Recruiting Officer.

 In 1979 he attended Phase I of the Marine Corps Command and Staff College in Quantico.
-He was promoted to Lieutenant Colonel in August 1979.
 The next year he attended Phase II of the Marine Corps Command and Staff College.
 From December of 1980 to December 1981 he was assigned to MTU WI-2.
 In December 1981 he joined Mobilization Station Milwaukee as Officer in Charge.
 In December 1984 he was transferred to the Individual Ready Reserve.
 In July of 1985 he was assigned to a special Reserve Officer course offered at the Industrial War College and the National War College.
 In September 1985 he rejoined MTU WI-2, serving as Commanding Officer until his retirement on 30 June 1989.
 While a member of MTU WI-2, he served several Active Duty assignments starting in October of 1985 to HQMC to prepare a report to the U.S. Congress entitled "The Total Force Concept."
 He also served several Active Duty Assignments at the Marine Corps Enlisted Commissioning Program Preparatory School in San Diego as Calculus Instructor.
 Decorations include the Navy Commendation Medal with Combat "V", Navy Unit Commendation, Meritorious Unit Commendation, Organized Marine Corps Reserve Medal, National Defense Medal, Vietnam Service Medal with four stars, and Armed Forces Reserve Medal with Silver Hour Glass, the Vietnamese Service Medal, Vietnamese Cross of Gallantry Ribbon with Palm and Frame, Vietnamese Civic Action Ribbon with Palm and Frame, Rifle Expert Badge (2nd Award), and Pistol Expert Badge (4th Award).
 On June 30, 1989, he was formally retired at San Diego.

 Member of the Board